kastork/connect-dynamodb/README.md

 - `hashKey` Optional hash key (defaults to "id")
 - `prefix` Optional key prefix (defaults to "sess")
 - `reapInterval` Legacy session expiration cleanup in milliseconds.
 Should instead enable [DynamoDB TTL](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) and select the `expires` field.
+- `ttl`: the values in second that will set for `ttlFieldName` field default = 365 days
+- `ttlFieldName`: set the column name for ttl, default = ttl
 - **BREAKING CHANGE** from v1.0.11 to v2.0.0 for reaping sessions with changes to the format of the expires field timestamp.

 ## Usage